trevorsaudi/trevorsaudi.github.io/content/posts/2023-01-25_Code_Review_02/index.md

 2. Whitelisting

 - This makes it way harder to perform a path traversal because only a select number of paths are allowed.
-It prevents one from accessing any other files
+It prevents one from accessing any other files.
+In the example below we use an array called whitelist which contains the directories the user can access.

 ```python
 class MyServer(BaseHTTPRequestHandler):